 - Washington, DC - The nation's capital is one of the most popular tourist destinations in the entire country, due to attractions such as the Lincoln Memorial, the White House and the Smithsonian Museums.

 - Shenandoah National Park - Sitting at the northern end of the Blue Ridge Parkway, Shenandoah is a stunning national park made up of 77,000 acres of forests, waterfalls and mountain hollows.
 It offers incredible views, beautiful roads and a huge range of wildlife.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 - Appalachian Mountains - Running 1,500 miles from Alabama to Newfoundland in Canada, this is the second longest mountain range in the US and one of the most biodiverse areas of North America.